moz5691/spotify-ml-front/src/doc/process.md

 ### 1. Creating a model takes a lot of effort.

-### 2. Feature engineering part is extremely important which allows to start with optimal dataset.
+### 2. Feature engineering part is extremely important which allows to start with the most optimal dataset.

 ### 3. Any redundant variables yield side effect (high cost of CPU, big memory usage, low accuracy etc..).

 ### 4. Important to try different ML algorithms.

-### 5. Consider computing power and memroy required for the target productoin server.
+### 5. Make sure target production server can provide CPU/GPU power and memroy required for the chosen model.

 Source of images: https://www.trainindata.com/